 About

-I am a final year PhD candidate in the Department of Computer Science at the University of Toronto, where I am advised by Dan Roy.
-I am also affiliated with the Vector Institute.
-I hold a Master’s degree in Computer Science, and a Bachelor’s degree in Electrical Engineering from the University of Toronto.
+I am a Machine Learning Engineer at Google.
+I recently completed my PhD in the Department of Computer Science at the University of Toronto, where I was advised by Dan Roy and affiliated with the Vector Institute.
+I also hold a Master’s degree in Computer Science and a Bachelor’s degree in Electrical Engineering from the University of Toronto.

-I primarily work in deep learning, although I have broad interests, spanning methodology (algorithms) and theory for machine learning.
-My current research exploits the geometric properties of deep neural network loss landscapes to design novel algorithms that enable parsimonious machine learning.
-My aim is to develop methods that are both time-efficient and resource-conscious, thereby democratizing machine learning by making it more accessible and deployable in diverse settings.
+My research interests are primarily in deep learning, spanning methodology (algorithms) and theory for machine learning.
+I currently work on recommender systems for YouTube, developing LLMs and studying scaling laws for recommender systems.
+During my PhD, I exploited the geometric properties of deep neural network loss landscapes to design novel algorithms that enable parsimonious machine learning—methods that are both time-efficient and resource-conscious, making machine learning more accessible and deployable in diverse settings.

 Previously, I explored problems in probabilistic programming, Bayesian nonparametrics, and computational biology.